The word autism entered my heart as a whisper. It later entered my brain as a possibility. Later still, it entered my life.

 - Please accept our kids the way that you assume we will accept yours.

-I think I’m speaking for all of us when I say that what we really want you to know, what we’re screaming out loud, is that we, as mothers, are both terrified and brave.
+I think I’m speaking for all of us when I say that what we really want you to know is that we, as mothers, are both terrified and brave.